missionpinball/mpf-docs/docs/mechs/autofire_coils.md

 Let's learn by example.
-Though the following example is a fully working minimal set for the Cobra controller, it is as well helpful to understand the concpet more if you use a different set of hardware.
+Though the following example is a fully working minimal set for the Cobra controller, it is as well helpful to understand the concept more if you use a different set of hardware.
 For this example to work physically, the Cobra board needs to have the micro controllers powered up only.
 No need for a high voltage power supply, neither for any coil.
 The `config.yaml` below is the only configuration